pghvlaans/sbotools/development/index.md

   * Making queues, especially long ones
   * Calculating reverse dependencies
 * Proper dependency resolution for i?86 on x86_64 and -compat32
+* Specify both normal and -compat32 builds in sboinstall and sboupgrade